 It's a very confusing environment in which to be an investor.
 If this is the start of a real recovery, the market could still run another 30% before testing the old highs.
 So scaling back your portfolio doesn't make sense.
 But if this is just an economic head-fake, do you really want to relive the last few months of 2008?

 The solution is to focus on value stocks.
 Value investing really shines right now, because it provides the best of both worlds.
 If you can buy a stock for 50% of its fair value, you make a 100% return if the stock returns to more rational pricing.
 But since stocks tend to gravitate toward a fair price, value stocks can also cushion your portfolio during a bear market.
 You can get the upside, with less downside risk.

 The Foolish bottom line

 Our Inside Value newsletter has illustrated these benefits nicely.
-Since 2004 -- including the massive plunge between last September and March -- this newsletter's recommendations outperformed the market by more than seven percentage points per pick.
+Since it started in 2004 -- including the massive plunge between September 2008 and March 2009 -- this newsletter's recommendations outperformed the market by seven percentage points per pick.